shayenna/HealthyHeadwatersLab_wiki/Lab-structure/Lab-roles.md

 * Assists with grant proposals and funding applications
 * Manages the Lab Wiki
 * Oversees data management and organization for all lab projects
-* Helps Catherine write manuscripts
+* Helps Catherine (and other team members) write manuscripts
 * Assists students with presentations and papers
+* Helps with onboarding new team members
 * Assists with field work when necessary

 ### Community and Translation Associate